 Bluntly stated, “I have developed skills A, B, C, and D, and am looking forward to putting them to good use in the classroom.”
 Highlight three to five related achievements and demonstrate that you are well-suited for the teaching position.

-Keep all of these qualities and skills in mind when it comes to the interview.
+Keep all of these qualities and skills in mind regarding the interview.
 When the interviewer asks, “Why do you think you would make a good teacher?” you will be able to answer and list your multitude of related transferable skills readily.

-Reach out to me (Candace) if you need help writing your transferable skills resume to enter teaching as any other education career successfully.
-Call toll-free at 1 877 738-8052 or email candoco@telus.net or review our resume assistance packages.
+Contact me (Candace) if you need help writing your transferable skills resume to successfully enter teaching or any other education career.
+Call toll-free at 1 877 738-8052, email candoco@telus.net, or review our resume assistance packages.